cyberphone/saturn/PSD2.md

 - Builds on a slightly enhanced variant of the firmly established "four corner" model, *obviating the need for PISPs altogether*.
 - Maintains a security level surpassing EMV.
-- Uses the same API for *all* payment scenarios, be it on-line or at the Gas station.
+- Uses the same API for *all* consumer payment scenarios, be it on-line or at the Gas station.
 - Finally unleashes the true power of the *decentralized* banking network!

-Saturn, by only dealing with payments, adopts the well-known card paradigm (although the underlying technology is quite different), making it *technically* feasible having a single "wallet" for all parties, *exactly like Apple and Google already have*.
+Saturn, by only dealing with consumer payments, adopts the well-known card paradigm (although the underlying technology is quite different), making it *technically* feasible having a single "wallet" for all parties, *exactly like Apple and Google already have*.